XavierAlpha/hexo-butterfly-docker/README.md

 Normally
 1. First, Prepare your config in "build_src",
 2. Second, Prepare your blog resource in "deploy_src" and robots.txt,
-3. Then, Copy the ssh files whose id_rsa.pub should also copy to remote server's authorized_keys.
+3. Then, Copy the ssh files whose id_rsa.pub should also copy to remote server's authorized_keys(use ssh authorized ways).
 4. Then, create your volume using docker, named "ssh".
 Or change the name to volume=your_volume_name in "start.sh".
 5. Finally, Run